News resources

 APM is the only chartered membership organisation for the project profession in the world.
 They have over 45,000 members and more than 470 corporate partners that benefit from what they do.

-Projects happen in every sector, every industry and most companies.
-In fact, most companies that will attend skills fest will deliver projects or hire project professionals!
-There are lots of routes in, including apprenticeships which means it is the perfect profession for those who have a passion, but aren’t sure how they fit into a certain sector.
-Please come over to their stand to say hi and learn more.
+“There are lots of routes in, including apprenticeships which means it is the perfect profession for those who have a passion, but aren’t sure how they fit into a certain sector.
+Please come over to our stand to say hi and learn more.”

 Visit Careers Fest